Blursoftwares/SCRATCH/ScratchJr/README.md

 ## Getting Started
 To start using ScratchJr, download the app
 * ScratchJr is available as a free app for iPads, Android tablets, and Chromebooks.
-* As for Scratch JR for Desktop, visit the following [site](https://jfo8000.github.io/ScratchJr-Desktop/)
+* As for Scratch JR for Desktop, visit the following [site](https://jfo8000.github.io/ScratchJr-Desktop/) to download.
+You can follow along the following [instructions](https://www.youtube.com/watch?v=Wz7LiVYL2UE)

 ## Resources
 - Interface Guide: [Explore the ScratchJr Interface](https://scratchjr.org/learn/interface)